Order by phone: (800) 338-5954 Item #exhR0028 — Source #1

 Traumatic Leg Injury with Resulting Reflex Sympathetic Dystrophy (RSD) - Medical Illustration, Human Anatomy Drawing

-Dramatically depicts a traumatic leg injury resulting in reflex sympathetic dystrophy (RSD0 with a subsequent treatment .
+This medical illustration series depicts a traumatic leg injury resulting in reflex sympathetic dystrophy (RSD0 with a subsequent treatment .
 The pain pathway of RSD, also known as Complex Regional Pain Syndrome, or CRPS, is shown originating in the knee, following a course to the brain, triggering a sympathetic inflammatory response of the blood vessels in the leg, resulting in pain, swelling and skin mottling.
 Also displays a nerve block injection of anesthetic into the sympathetic chain ganglia in the lumbar region.

 "The Doe Report's Do-It-Yourself Exhibits program enables easy customization